sajswl/encryptonize-core/documentation/api/api-v2.md

 ## `storage.Update`

-Takes a `storage.Object`  and an Object ID and Stores it in encrypted form, replacing the previous `storage.Object` that was stored with that Object ID.
+Takes a `storage.UpdateRequest` and Stores it in encrypted form, replacing the data previously stored with the given Object ID.
 This call can fail if the specified Object ID does not currently exist, if the caller does not have access permission to that object, or if the Storage Service cannot reach the object storage.
 In these cases, an error is returned.

 > DISCLAIMER: Current implementation of `storage.Update` does not ensure safe concurrent access.